Frequently Asked Questions

 Yes.
 We hope you stay in touch with your UConn friends while you are traveling abroad.

-Where on campus are the Residential Learning Communities located?
+Where on the main campus in Storrs are the Living/Learning Communities located?

 What are Non-Residential Learning Communities?

-These are 1-credit major-based FYE (first year experience) courses students in the same major enroll in during their first semester.
-The course is taught by a professor or advisor from their major, and provides students with information about career paths within the field, as well as connecting them with opportunities and tips to be successful.
+These are 1-credit major- or program-based FYE (First Year Experience) courses that students in the same major enroll in during their first semester.
+The course is taught by a professor or advisor from the major, and it is designed to provide students with information about career paths and opportunities within the field.
 Students meet peers who share their major which provides a network of support during their college years, and beyond.